Why Index Investing Isn’t So Simple, Especially for Ultra High Net Worth Investors

 Left unchecked, you will eventually become out of balance and develop an unhealthy (for your situation) asset allocation.
 The solution is to rebalance by shifting the growth from the equities back into the other sectors.

 But how much do you shift from each index fund you have invested in?

 Make the wrong choice, and your performance will suffer, and you might fall below that 55% equity allocation.
 Then, you’d be forced to rebalance again, but in the other direction.

 This little ‘rebalancing’ dance needs to happen consistently if you want to achieve the highest, most optimized performance.
-Unless this process is managed by a wealth advisor who has developed a customized plan that optimizes your investments and exceeds ALL your long term goals and lifestyle plans – you will likely fall short of your goals by making misinformed choices.
+Unless this process is managed by a wealth advisor who has developed a customized plan that optimizes your investments and exceeds ALL your long-term goals, such as retirement planning, estate planning, managing credit scores, and so on, and lifestyle plans – you will likely fall short of your goals by making misinformed choices.

 Strategic investment planning and performance depend entirely on the plan that directs them.

 Who will help you develop your own customized plan?
 Just throwing money into index mutual funds that seem good to you isn’t a plan.
 It’s a gamble.